Hiking the Observation Point Trail in Yellowstone National Park

 From whichever area you park, walk to the far side (right side) of Old Faithful Geyser to reach the Upper Geyser Basin Trailhead.

-I think it’s important to point out the amount of people surrounding Old Faithful, and this was taken about 20-25 minutes prior to the eruption.
+On a different note, I think it’s important to point out that this is the amount of people surrounding the Old Faithful, which was taken about 20-25 minutes prior to the eruption.

 Observation Point (Upper Geyser Basin) Trailhead